paleo9/big-dummy/README.md

 ## Questions

-### Ten thousand directories for a quick demo - are you kidding?
+### Over a thousand directories for a quick demo - are you kidding?
-When this dummy project is fully populated, i.e. after composer has been run, there are thousands of directories.
+After composer has installed the project's dependencies, there will be over a thousand directories.
 The demo itself contains only two subdirectories, 'Classes' and 'tests', the rest are created by the of development libraries, in particular phpunit and phpdoc, these will not appear in production.

+If you would like to see the complete directory tree after the dependencies have been downloaded, take a look at 'project-directory-tree.txt'.

 ### There are a lot of comments, how much time does it waste?
 The comments are written in a format that makes it possible to produce